All your data – secured and in one place

 For correct operation, please install the latest version of Kaspersky Password Manager on all your devices.
 Mixing the old version and the latest version – on different devices – may cause operating issues.

 Kaspersky Password Manager encrypts data using a symmetric key algorithm based on the Advanced Encryption Standard (AES) – this AES algorithm is used worldwide to protect top-secret data.
-As part of this you receive a key – used to get into your password vault – that is derived from your master password using Password-Based Key Derivation Function 2 (PBKDF2).
+As part of this you receive a key – used to get into your password vault – that is derived from your main password using Password-Based Key Derivation Function 2 (PBKDF2).